Nike vs HOKA Sizing

 expand image

-HOKA also has a selection of Wide Fit shoes for you to explore, which includes both men's and women's trainers.
-HOKA's collection is slightly larger than Nike's at the time of writing.
+HOKA also has a selection of Wide Fit shoes for you to explore, which includes both men's and women's trainers like the Speedgoat 6 GTX trail running shoes and the Anacapa 2 Low GTX.
+HOKA's collection is slightly smaller than Nike's at the time of writing though.

 Which shoes run narrow?